limberest/limberest/docs/topics/queries.md

   - **descending** (`boolean`): Sort results in descending order.

 These special parameters are not included in `getFilters()`, but can be accessed directly (`getSort()`).
-You can use these special fields to further process the results returned by your service as in the example above.
+You can use these special fields to further process the results returned by your service as in the filtering, sorting and paginating examples above.

 <a name="sample-requests"></a>
 ### Sample requests